-Get the low-down on the best new nature documentaries of 2020 and 2021, from Elephant, narrated by the Duchess of Sussex, which follows a herd as they navigate the Kalahari Desert, to the adorable Wild Animal Babies with Patrick Aryee.
+Get the low-down on the best new nature documentaries of 2021, from The Mating Game, narrated by Sir David Attenborough, which explores how species tackle nature’s ultimate quest – the pursuit for a partner, to the adorable Wild Animal Babies with Patrick Aryee.

 But we didn’t want to leave out some classic gems from the past.
 Discover our round-up of the best nature documentaries of all time.
 Delve into the archives and get lost in David’s Attenborough’s ground-breaking Life on Earth BBC series from 1979, or learn all about the work of Jane Goodall in Jane, which celebrates the life of the renowned primatologist.

 Take your pick from BBC, Netflix, Disney +, Amazon Prime Video and NOW TV, and witness the world’s most incredible wildlife from your armchair.

 Best nature documentaries to stream on BBC, Netflix, Disney+, Apple TV, and more

 Best nature documentaries released in 2021